 Following Boun Awk Pansa is a boat racing festival.
 Races are held in many towns throughout the country, but perhaps the biggest and best is in Vientiane.
 The competitors practice for months beforehand and the entire city comes alive with excitement as they prepare for the races.
 It’s definitely an experience you won’t want to miss if you’ll be in Laos in October.

-Transportation: The transport from one place to the next is fairly easy in Cambodia and is quite efficient.
+Transportation: The transport from one place to the next is fairly easy in Laos and is quite efficient.
 We recommend downloading the Skyscanner App and using the 12Go website to view bus, boat, and train schedules ahead of time.

 Laos Trip Planning